Republic of San Marco: Return to Austrian control

 The 1887 bronze equestrian Monument to Victor Emmanuel II in Venice, modelled by Ettore Ferrari (1848–1929), stands on the Riva degli Schiavoni.
-The details shows Venice in chains after the defeat in the 1848–49 Revolution.
+The details show Venice in chains after the defeat in the 1848–49 Revolution.
 At her side, the Lion of Saint Mark in chains.

 The crushing defeat of Italian forces at the Battle of Novara (23 March 1849) sounded a death knell for Italian independence from the Austrians.
 To avoid an occupation of Piedmont, Charles Albert abdicated in favour of his son Victor Emmanuel II, whose treaty with Austria required the complete removal of the Sardinian navy from Venetian waters.
-Manin addressed the Venetian assembly on 2 April 1849 and they voted to continue their struggle against the Austrians, despite an Austrian blockade of the city.
+Manin addressed the Venetian assembly on 2 April 1849, and they voted to continue their struggle against the Austrians, despite an Austrian blockade of the city.
 On 4 May 1849, Radetzky started his attack on the Venetian fort of Marghera, held by 2500 troops under the Neapolitan command of Girolamo Ulloa.
 Bombardment of the lagoon and city started at the same time and, over the next three weeks alone, 60 000 projectiles were dispatched towards Venice.
+The bombardment also included self-detonating, unmanned balloons that dropped shrapnel on the city, which, despite its probably low overall effect on events as compared with the traditional artillery used, is cited by some historians as the first application of aerial bombardment in history.
 The fort at Marghera held out until 26 May, when Ulloa ordered its evacuation; an offer of surrender from Radetzky was rejected at this time.

 By August, with famine and cholera sweeping the city, Manin proposed that the assembly vote for surrender, threatening to resign if the assembly voted to fight to the last.
-The assembly, however, agreed, and provided the president with authority to seek terms, which were agreed on 22 August.
+The assembly, however, agreed and provided the president with authority to seek terms, which were agreed on 22 August.
 Radetzky's entrance to Venice on 27 August marked the complete surrender of Venice to the Austrian Empire, restoring the status quo ante bellum and causing Manin to flee Italy, with his family and 39 fellow-revolutionaries, into exile.
 Manin's wife died of cholera within hours of their departure for Paris.